What is psoriasis?

 Call your doctor if you have:

-If you are currently being treated for psoriasis, call your
+If you are being treated for psoriasis, call your doctor if you:

-Most cases are mild and can be treated with:
+Most cases of psoriasis are mild and can be treated with:

 Depending on what type of psoriasis you have, treatment may also include: